Bonney MacDonald, Ph.D.

 Teaching and Related Service

 Dr. MacDonald teaches a wide range of American literature, and specializes in literature of the American West.
-In addition to courses on campus, Dr. MacDonald also offers onsite ranch courses on the literature, culture and history of the American ranching west.
+In addition to courses on campus, Dr. MacDonald has offered onsite ranch courses on the literature, culture and history of the American ranching west.
+Dr MacDonald serves as department coordinator for Community Outreach, and is the Coordinator for the Graduate Program in English.

 Research and Creative Activity

-Dr. MacDonald is the author of Henry James’s Italian Hours and has published articles on late 19th century authors Henry James, Hamlin Garland, and William Dean Howells, as well as on 20th century Western writers, Gretel Ehrlich, Wallace Stegner and William Kittredge.
+Dr. MacDonald is the author of Henry James’s Italian Hours, and has published articles on late 19th-century authors Henry James, Hamlin Garland, and William Dean Howells, as well as on 20th-century Western writers, Gretel Ehrlich, Terry Tempest Williams, Wallace Stegner, and William Kittredge.
 She has been a participant in NEH seminars, a recipient of teaching awards and research grants, and on the executive council for the Western Literature Association.
-She will be co-president of the Western Literature Association in 2011.
-Dr. MacDonald’s current research focuses on the literary and cultural influence of the western historian, Frederick Jackson Turner, with additional emphasis on Emerson and William James.
+She has served as co-president of the Western Literature Association in 2011.
+Dr. MacDonald’s research focuses on the literary and cultural influence of the western historian Frederick Jackson Turner, on Willa Cather, and on Will James.
+Dr. MacDonald also serves as the WTAMU Series Editor on the American West with Texas A&M University Press.